StoyPenny/basic-chrome-plugin/README.md

 ### content.js
 Here you can add any JS that you want to execute or add to a page.
 There is a sample in the file to log a message to the browser console by default, this should be removed so you can add whatever you want to run.

+## Import Extension Into Chrome
+1. Open Chrome: Go to chrome://extensions/
+2. Enable Developer Mode: Toggle the switch in the top right corner
+3. Load Unpacked: Click the "Load unpacked" button near the logo in the top left and select the folder for this project